Zapier vs. Make: battle of the cloud automation iPaaS

 As Make partner in Germany and Zapier Expert Germany we develop process automation with both tools.
 It clearly depends on your needs and the scope of your automation.
 We can warmly recommend both automation providers and stand behind both platforms.
 If you are particularly interested in the topic of data protection of both providers, we have written a blog post for Make and Zapier each after the judgement on the Privacy Shield of the ECJ.

 We are happy to help you with the development of your process automation, so you can implement the digital machine age 2.0 correctly!
-Together we find individual solutions that are flexible and scalable.

-Zapier and Make Save Time, money and costs.
+Zapier and Make Save time, money and costs.
 Automate employer tasks easily.

 Our newest tool, Wayscript!
 Since we work a lot with Airtable for our customers to provide a "port" for processes and Wayscript combines the advantages of Zapier and Make (modularity, SQL/data storage and Python), this is a hot tip from us.
 We remain curious to see how Wayscript develops further.
 Currently we do not recommend the operational use yet.